China probe is latest legal headache for JPMorgan

 Many senior investment bankers in China now feel that the heyday for such underwriting contracts has passed, with far fewer jumbo state-owned company listings happening.
 But banks and private equity firms alike still prize connections to top decision makers.

-Additional reporting by Michael Flaherty and Lawrence White in Asia, Tom Brown and Ian Simpson in the United States; Editing by Dan Wilchins, Peter Henderson, Alex Richardson and Ken Wills
+Additional reporting by Michael Flaherty and Lawrence White in Asia, Tom Brown and Ian Simpson in the United States; Editing by Dan Wilchins, Peter Henderson and Alex Richardson